swent-group10/mvp-prd/template/7-functional_requirements.md

 **Proposed Solution**
 - Use a barcode scanning API to read product barcodes and get product ID.
-- Use a food database API (OpenFoodFacts) to retrieve product's nutritional information.
+- Use our food database API to retrieve product's nutritional information.
-- Use the BarcodeViewModel to handle barcode scans and display nutritional information.

 #### Recipe Recommendations